priyanshu-tyagi-py/world_suicide_analysis01/README.md

-## Predictive results will be available soon.
+## Predictive results will be available soon!!